What’s the Difference Between 2 PAC cabinetry, Vinyl and Laminate Finishes?

 Laminate finish on cabinetry is one of the most popular choices for both residential and commercial use.
 Durable and easy to maintain, laminate finish cabinets can imitate the look of wood, tile, or stone without the higher price tag.
 Laminate is also a great choice for high-traffic areas or areas where moisture is a concern, as it is resistant to staining and fading.

 The laminate finish is usually the most affordable cabinetry finish, but this doesn’t necessarily mean it’s an inferior product.
 Laminate is made by covering MDF substrate with compressed, plasticised sheeting.
 The outer layers of the product are coated to create the finished colour and texture of the laminate.
 A matching edge strip (usually 1-2mm thick) is then applied wherever the sheets of laminate meet, to create a smooth and uniformly coloured finish.

-- Affordable product: Laminate is a cost-effective cabinetry solution that is simple to manufacture.
+- Affordable product: Using a laminate finish cabinet solution is cost-effective because it is simple to manufacture.
 This also makes it a good choice for kitchen renovations on a tight construction schedule, as laminate cabinetry can be ready for installation faster than most other finishes.

 - Versatility: It can be used on a variety of surfaces including wood, metal and plastic.
 Additionally, laminate finishes come in a wide range of colours and styles, so you can easily find one that compliments your existing décor.